Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Related Article: What is Buffered Creatine?

-2. The Quality and Purity
+2. It's Quality and Purity

-In short, carefully check the label for the following information:
+Carefully check the label for the following information:

-3. The Way You’re Taking It
+3. How You’re Taking It

 People following Keto or any other low-carb diet can take it with a post-workout protein shake for similar effects.